zruv/ESP32-Emulation-with-ESP-IDF/README.md

     . /path/to/your/esp-idf/export.sh
     ```

-### b.
+### 2.2.
 Build and Run the Temperature Sensor Simulation

 1.  **Navigate to the project directory**:
     ```bash